PentHertz/SoapyHarogic/README.md

 sudo apt-get install build-essential cmake libsoapysdr-dev soapysdr-tools
 ```

+If you have another distribution, you can follow [the steps described here for Soapy installation](https://github.com/pothosware/PothosCore/wiki/BuildGuide).

 🔧 **Important**: Calibration data must be placed in `/usr/bin/CalFile` directory in order to work.

 ## 🚀 Installation